When Physical Layer Key Generation Meets RIS: Opportunities, Challenges, and Road Ahead: Introduction

-Reconfigurable intelligent surfaces (RISs) with their excellent ability on electromagnetic wave control, can customize the wireless channel with moderate hardware cost and low energy consumption, and for these reasons are becoming a potential innovative technology for 6G \cite{8746155}.
-At present, RISs are gradually coming at the research forefront for assisting PLKG and enhancing PLS.
+Reconfigurable intelligent surfaces (RISs), with their excellent ability on electromagnetic wave control, can customize the wireless channel to change the radio endogenous environment with low cost and low energy consumption, and for these reasons are becoming a potential innovative technology for 6G PLS \cite{9326394}.
+At present, with this excellent ability, RISs are gradually coming at the research forefront for assisting PLKG.
 As an early attempt, a programmable metasurface, namely HyperSurface, has been developed to show groundbreaking performance and security potential in indoor wireless communication \cite{LIASKOS20191}.
 Moreover, the RIS units optimization and the prototype system measurement of RIS-aided PLKG have been respectively studied in recent works \cite{9298937,9569556,9771319}.
-On the other hand, from the attack perspective, RIS based attacks for PLKG have been investigated, such as environment reconstruction attack and RIS manipulating attack, which make the defense strategy of PLKG even more challenging \cite{8957701,1683399}.
+On the other hand, from an attack perspective, RIS based attacks for PLKG have been investigated, such as environment reconstruction attack and RIS manipulating attack, which make the defense strategy of PLKG even more challenging \cite{8957701}.
+However, we highlight that the measurements of the actual performance of the RIS-aided PLKG are not enough, while the practical design challenges associated with this technology remain unknown.
+Therefore, the real-world performance and design challenges of RIS-aided PLKG in static indoor environments should be further studied.
+This discussion is the motivating factor of this article in the filed of RIS-aided PLKG.
+We start our analysis with the RIS-aided channel model and hardware architecture; then, we heuristically present potential application scenarios for RIS-aided PLKG and present proof-of-concept experiments using a prototype system to discuss the design challenges, including channel reciprocity, RIS reconfiguration speed and RIS deployment.
+Moreover, we design a RIS jamming attack and discuss its feasible attack-defense countermeasures.
+Some insightful conclusions and future directions are identified.